wiiu-env/ScreenshotWUPS/README.md

 3. Requires the [MemoryMappingModule](https://github.com/wiiu-env/MemoryMappingModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.

 ## Usage
-Press a button combo (default is L + R + ZL + ZR) on the GamePad to take a screenshot.
+Press a button combo (default is L + R + ZL + ZR) on the GamePad, Pro Controller or Classic Controller to take a screenshot.

 Via the plugin config menu (press L, DPAD Down and Minus on the GamePad, Pro Controller or Classic Controller) you can configure the plugin.
 The available options are the following:
 - **Settings**: